-The Stichting Heineken Pensioenfonds (HPF) manages pension assets of approximately EUR 4.5 billion (as at 31 December 2021) for its participants employed by Heineken Beheer Nederland B.V. and affiliates.
+The Stichting Heineken Pensioenfonds (HPF) manages pension assets of approximately EUR 4.5 billion for its participants employed by Heineken Beheer Nederland B.V. and affiliates.

 Our aim is to ensure that the pensions promised by the employer can be paid out in due course.
 Consequently, the capital of the HPF must be sufficient to meet the pension commitments in the long term.
 Received contributions and income from investments are therefore meticulously (re)invested.
 In order to keep contributions as low as possible the HPF focuses its efforts on achieving the highest possible return from the invested capital at responsible/acceptable risks.
 In other words: the HPF dies not strive to achieve return maximisation but return optimisation.

 The investment policy pursued by the HPF is based on a long-term perspective.
 This long-term perspective is geared to the commitments of the HPF that ensue from the pension scheme.

 Pension commitments change due to salary increases, adjustment of pensions in payment (indexation), demographic trends (including the ageing population), etc. These changes are calculated in a so-called ALM study; an Asset Liability Management study.

 An ALM study involves producing a model that compares future pension commitments and investments.
 Other external factors and projections also play a role in this model.
 In this way the HPF determines which long-term risks it can and wishes to accept, and brings its investments policy into line.
 The ALM study is brought up to date every three years.

 Aided by the ALM study and the established investment beliefs, the Board establishes the ALM investments policy.
 In doing so, account is taken with the fund’s risk attitude.
 Both the employer and the employees are represented on the HPF Board.
 The Board is also advised by the Investment Committee.